There isn’t just one type of API (Application Programming Interface) but actually, there are four main types of APIs:

-- Both Open APIs and partner APIs are the tip of the iceberg because they are the most visible ones and are used to communicate beyond the boundaries of the company.
-They are usually exposed into a public API developer portal that developers can access in a self-service mode.
+- Partner APIs are APIs exposed by/to the strategic business partners.
+They are not available publicly and need specific entitlement to access them.
+Like open APIs, partner APIs are the tip of the iceberg because they are the most visible ones and are used to communicate beyond the boundaries of the company.
+They are usually exposed to a public API developer portal that developers can access in self-service mode.
 While open APIs are completely open, there is an on-boarding process with a specific validation workflow to get access to partner APIs.

 Data and service APIs

 Beyond the difference between an internal, partner, open, and composite APIs, we should mention another approach to categorize APIs: